Learned Inertial Odometry for Autonomous Drone Racing: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we have presented a new approach to estimating the state of a quadrotor in autonomous drone racing.
-Our method uses a temporal convolutional network to predict the translational motion of the quadrotor using commanded collective thrusts and gyroscope measurements.
+In this work, we present a new approach to estimating the state of a quadrotor in autonomous drone racing.
+Our method uses a temporal convolutional network to predict the translational motion of the quadrotor using mass-normalized collective thrusts and gyroscope measurements.
 The network outputs are relative positional displacements used to update an EKF.
 The EKF is propagated using the IMU measurements.
 We have demonstrated that the proposed approach is able to accurately estimate the state of the quadrotor during an autonomous race only relying on an off-the-shelf IMU.
-In our experiments, we validate the individual components of our system and we demonstrate that it is superior to the state-of-the-art VIO and IO algorithms.
+In our experiments, we validate the individual components of our system and we demonstrate that it is superior to the state-of-the-art VIO and IO algorithms in estimating the pose of a racing drone.
 Additionally, our system can achieve trajectory estimates similar to those estimated by a VIO that relies on a camera to perform gate detection and has access to the position of the gates.

 The main limitation of our approach is that it cannot generalize to trajectories that have not been seen at training time.
 However, in drone racing competitions, the track is known beforehand.
 Human pilots spend hours or even days of practice on the race track before the competition.
 Similarly, our system can be trained with the data collected during practice time and then deployed during the competition.
 Future work will investigate how to generalize to trajectories that have not been seen at training time.
 A possible solution is to train the network to estimate the positional displacements in the drone body frame.
 These displacements can be integrated into a VIO system in order to reduce the dependency on visual inputs.
 For example, the learned displacement can compensate for informationless visual inputs, e.g. in low-texture scenarios, or low-rate camera measurements.